mtaylor/tuskar_install/README.md

 ------------------
 <a name=tuskar></a>

-Once you have all steps above you are ready to install Tuskar and deploy an Overcloud:
+Once you have completed the steps above you are ready to install Tuskar and deploy an Overcloud:

 1. **[CONTROL] Checkout Tuskar Install**